elatobi/open-Ventilation/README.md

 # Open-Ventilation

-This is an Arduino sketch to controll an 12V Fan.
-I use this to ventilate my Printercabinet.

 <img src="https://user-images.githubusercontent.com/74827898/218267789-d42504ba-00f3-40d7-9853-e34cf54e7a7b.jpg" width="403" height="302">

+This is an Arduino sketch to PWM controll a 12V Fan, the PCB files for the PCB and the CAD-Data for my Printercabinet housing.

 The mainscreen shows the current temperature, material and the dutycicle of the fan.